 Here are some examples: 1.
 We have been studying for 5 hours.
 Let's take a break.
 2. She has been cleaning since she woke up this morning.
 3. They have been practicing their lines all day, but she still hasn't memorized them.

 The three sentences above are in the present perfect progressive tense and focus on actions that began in the past and continue to the present.

-THE SAME ...
+THESE TWO TENSES CAN HAVE THE SAME MESSAGE ...
 Sometimes, there isn't much difference between the present perfect and the progressive form especially when you use either tense with for or since.
 In this situation, it mainly depends on whether the speaker wants to convey activity (ing/progressive form) or convey fact (present perfect).